 Keep Moving Forward:

 When you are feeling apathetic, it can be difficult to do the things that put you in a place to enter into God's presence.
 If you want to fight spiritual apathy, you have to keep doing the things that will put you in a place for God to work.
 Worship, communion, reading your Bible, serving, and giving are all things that the Holy Spirit can use to work in you and through you.
-Sometimes, we just have to make the decision to do what is right even if you don't care a whole lot about what you are doing.
+Sometimes, you just have to make the decision to do what is right even if you don't care a whole lot about what you are doing.
 To combat spiritual apathy, keep doing the things you know are right and allow God to work in you as you do them.

 Invite Others On The Journey:

 You can't fight the battle of apathy on your own.
-We each need others to pray for us, encourage us, admonish us, to hold us accountable, and to love us.
+We each need other to pray for us, encourage us, admonish us, hold us accountable, and love us.
 People are built to be part of a community.
 Folks tend to try to fix their problems on their own.
 That's not how God designed people to work.
 It isn't how the church is supposed to work.
 If you want to combat spiritual apathy, find somebody you trust and confide in them.
 Share your struggle and ask them to help.
 That is why, in part, the church exists.
 Ask them to pray with you and for you.
-Invite them to encourage you, challenge you, and to help keep you moving toward change.
+Invite them to encourage you, challenge you, and help keep you moving toward change.
 It can be scary, but if you want to overcome spiritual apathy, you will need others to help.